brandysnaps/ratchet-and-clank-lightbox/docs/_posts/2022-09-24-learning-from-mistakes.md

 layout: post
 readtime: true
 tags: [3D printing, Octoprint, Cura]
-title: "What have I gotten into?"
+title: "What have I gotten myself into?"
 ---

 They say that you learn from your mistakes.
 I learned a lot today.